RadiantBlockchain/radiant-node/doc/getblocktemplatelight.md

 # Copyright

-This BIP is licensed under the Creative Commons CC0 1.0 Universal license.
+This document is licensed under the Creative Commons CC0 1.0 Universal license.